CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/forensics_dashboard.md

 * Describes what the purpose of the alert is, the severity of the alert, and scheduling details.
 * This panel is useful if you are new to the Cyences App and want more information about the security use case or alert.

 **Note**: The Forensics dashboard helps with investigating a security issue or to complete a forensics report, as it shows pertinent information about the compromised systems and signatures involved in their respective panels.
-If a Splunk user drilldowns on either of these dashboard panels, it’ll provide additional details about what other events were involved or where a similar problem is present.
+If a Splunk user drilldowns on either of these dashboard panels, it'll provide additional details about what other events were involved or where a similar problem is present.
 A broader way to access these events is to drilldown from the Alert Details dashboard panel to view the activity that was responsible for triggering the alert.
 For example, the following screenshot highlights a security breach.

 ![alt](https://github.com/VatsalJagani/Splunk-Cyences-App-for-Splunk/blob/CY-283-cyences-doc-migration/docs/assets/forensics_dashboard_drilldown.png?raw=true)